Geeks-Sid/CHP/frontend/API_INTEGRATION_STATUS.md

 9. **FHIR**: FHIR resource endpoints are available but not yet integrated.
 These would be useful for interoperability with other systems.

-## 🔄 Next Steps
+## ✅ Implementation Complete

+All APIs from the API documentation have been successfully integrated into the frontend:

-1. Implement user update functionality (PATCH /users/:id)
+1. ✅ User update functionality (PATCH /users/:id) - Implemented in UserManagement page
-2. Add document upload functionality (presign/confirm endpoints)
+2. ✅ Document upload functionality (presign/confirm endpoints) - Implemented in DocumentUpload page
-3. Integrate procedures API (create procedures management pages)
-4. Add terminology API integration for concept lookups
+3. ✅ Procedures API (full CRUD) - Implemented in ProceduresList and ProcedureForm pages
+4. ✅ Terminology API integration - Implemented in ConceptSearch page with search and batch lookup
-5. Consider adding FHIR endpoints for interoperability
+5. ✅ FHIR endpoints - Implemented in FHIRViewer page for Patient and Encounter resources
-6. Add patient lookup by MRN in search functionality
+6. ✅ Patient lookup by MRN - Integrated in PatientsList and PatientDetails pages
-7. Add visit lookup by visit number
+7. ✅ Visit lookup by visit number - Integrated in AppointmentsList page
-8. Add active inpatients report to dashboard or reports page
+8. ✅ Active inpatients report - Integrated in Reports page and PatientDetails page

+## 📍 New Pages Added

+- `/procedures` - Procedures list and management
+- `/procedures/new` - Create new procedure
+- `/procedures/:id` - View/edit procedure
+- `/terminology` - Concept search and batch lookup
+- `/fhir` - FHIR resource viewer
+- `/medical-records/upload` - Document upload

+## 🔧 Services Created

+- `lib/terminology-service.ts` - Terminology API service functions
+- `lib/fhir-service.ts` - FHIR API service functions